Angles (tribe): Procopius

 An especially early reference to the Angli in Britain is by the 6th-century Byzantine historian Procopius (who however expressed doubts about the stories he had heard—apparently from Frankish diplomats—about events in the west).
 He does not mention the Saxons, but he states that an island called Brittia (which he says is separate and distinct from Britain itself) was settled by three nations, each ruled by its own king: the Angili, Frissones, and Brittones.
-Each nation was so prolific that it sent large numbers of individuals every year to the Franks, who allow them to settle in the part of their land which appears to be more deserted, and by this means they say [the Franks] are winning over the island.
+Each nation was so prolific that it sent large numbers of individuals every year to the Franks, who:

+allow them to settle in the part of their land which appears to be more deserted, and by this means they say [the Franks] are winning over the island.
 Thus it actually happened that not long ago the king of the Franks, in sending some of his intimates on an embassy to the Emperor Justinian in Byzantium, sent with them some of the Angili, thus seeking to establish his claim that this island was ruled by him.

-Procopius says that the Angles had recently sailed a large army of 400 ships from Brittia to Europe, to the Rhine, to enforce a marriage agreement with the Warini who he said were living north of the Franks at that time.
+According to the digression of Procopius about the Angli, the Warnian king Hermegisclus made a strategic alliance with the Frankish ruler of the neighbouring kingdom of Theudebert I (ruler Austrasia 533-547), marrying his sister Theudechild.
+However, in contrast he had engaged his son with the sister of the Anglian ruler who ruled on Brittia.
+Before his death he expressed the wish to have his son married to his stepmother Theudechild instead.
+As a result when king Hermegisclus died, the Warini compelled his son Radigis to marry his stepmother.
+The princess, who is not named in the story, did not accept this, and crossed the North Sea with an army of 400 ships and 100,000 men, seeking retaliation.
+After a battle won by the Anglians, Radigis was caught hiding in a wood not far from the mouth of the Rhine and had no other choice than to marry his fiancée.